mzgh13/builder-os-ideation/Ideation/Refined MVP.md

 * **Target Audience:**
   * Developers working *within* companies in the target vertical (e.g., a tech lead at a digital agency).
   * Third-party developers building tools or integrations *for* that specific vertical.
-* **Value Proposition for Developers:** "Programmatically access and extend the power of CompanyOS \[Vertical Hub Name\].
+* **Value Proposition for Developers:** "Programmatically access and extend the power of <SaaS-OS> \[Vertical Hub Name\].
 Build custom reports, integrate niche vertical-specific tools, or create bespoke automations on top of the unified data and intelligent workflows we provide for \[Target Vertical\]."
 * **Rationale:**
-  * **Extensibility:** Allows users and third parties to tailor the CompanyOS Hub to their unique needs beyond the pre-built "Killer Workflows."
+  * **Extensibility:** Allows users and third parties to tailor the <SaaS-OS> Hub to their unique needs beyond the pre-built "Killer Workflows."
-  * **Ecosystem Potential:** Seeds the possibility of a future ecosystem around the CompanyOS platform.
+  * **Ecosystem Potential:** Seeds the possibility of a future ecosystem around the <SaaS-OS> platform.
   * **Addresses Tech-Savvy Users:** Provides value for more technical users within the target vertical who want deeper control or integration capabilities.
   * **Not a Generic BaaS:** This API is *not* positioned as a general-purpose, unopinionated BaaS.
 Its value and context are derived directly from the vertical-specific solution and "Killer Workflows" the Hub provides.
 This is the explicit, intentional developer offering from day one, rather than a speculative horizontal platform.